What is the Realisation Scene?

 After the Realisation Scene plays out, things cannot continue as they were.
 New plans have to be hatched and adjustments made in the light of new information.
 As in all well thought out structural turns, the effects is felt both at the level of plot, and on the level of character, causing the latter to grow or wilt depending on his or her strengths and weaknesses.

-The Realisation Scene comprises of an an-ha moment in which the audience and the protagonist understand the true nature of the dilemma.
+The Realisation Scene comprises of an ah-ha moment in which the audience and the protagonist understand the true nature of the problem.
 This is a game changer and alters the way the protagonist pursues the goal from that moment on.